han1448/spring-cloud-stream-emtpybinder/README.md

     }
 ```

-But when you use multi it as a consumer.
+But when you use multi it as a consumer..
 ```kotlin
     @Bean
     fun converter(): Consumer<Tuple2<Flux<String>, Flux<String>>> {